franzbu/WinHammer.spoon/README.md

 Besides moving and resizing windows by placing the cursor in virtually any part of them, LattinMellon can also be used for automatic positioning and resizing of windows with a simple flick of the mouse.
 You best try it out; its intuitive approach is mostly self-explanatory.

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.
-Nevertheless, the animations still show what you can do with this tool.
+Nevertheless, the animations still gives you an idea how this tool works.

 Manual resizing and positioning: